 1. Housing stability is an issue that affects education, health, and work force development.
 We believe in expanding the supply of housing, including affordable housing, and strengthen connections of these efforts with others to foster better health, economic mobility, and educational achievement.

 - Funders Together has created a Priorities for the New Congress and Administration messaging guide.
-This document can be used to understand how we plan to lift up philanthropy's voice, role, and influence.
+This document reflects 2017-2018 messaging but is in the process of being updated with FY19 language.
+However, it can still be used to understand how we plan to lift up philanthropy's voice, role, and influence.
 It can also be used as a messaging guide for your own advocacy efforts.
 Download the Word document here for easy editing.
 Check back soon as we will be updating this as we learn more.

 2. Early intervention that stops the cycle of homelessness and poverty is critical for youth and young adults.